 Please pray united prayer for America today.
 Begin you prayer time with praise to the Lord as Jesus taught us to do in the Lord’s Prayer.
 Tomorrow we will look at the second index sentence.
 “May the Lord bless you and keep you…and give you peace” Num.
 6:24-26 – Shalom.

-How to Pray Using the Lord’s Prayer – Final
+Please see my other posts to continue learning How to Pray using the Lord’s Prayer